dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 Next we will create a namespace (also referred to as a *Project*) in OpenShift.
 It will be used to group the GlusterFS pods.

+!!!
+Warning "Important"

+    If you skipped Module 1 you need give the `operator` user cluster admin privileges first:

+    &#8680; Log in the built-in system admin

+    ```
+    oc login -u system:admin
+    ```

+    &#8680; Grant the user `operator` cluster admin privileges in OpenShift

+    ```
+    oadm policy add-cluster-role-to-user cluster-admin operator
+    ```

-&#8680; For this you need to be logged as the `operator` user in OpenShift.
+&#8680; For the deployment you need to be logged as the `operator` user in OpenShift.

     [ec2-user@master ~]# oc whoami
     operator